Delhi Metro Phase 5: Upcoming lines, stations list and latest Updates

 The new metro lines under the Phase 5 project are expected to boost connectivity and meet the growing demand for efficient public transportation in Delhi.
 The Central Vista corridor will connect to all the Kartavya Bhawans, thereby ensuring smooth connectivity to the people travelling in this area, benefitting about 60,000 office goers and two lakh visitors every day.
 The upcoming metro corridors are also expected to reduce traffic congestion and vehicular pollution.

-Increase demand for properties
+Increase demand for residential properties

 Was this article useful?